bca44/demographic-data-pipeline-to-powerbi/README.md

 ## Data Privacy

-**IMPORTANT:** All data included in this repository is synthetic and was generated specifically for demonstration purposes.
+**IMPORTANT:** All data included in this repository was generated specifically for demonstration purposes.

 This repository contains no production data, personally identifiable information (PII), or client-identifying information.
 If you have any questions or concerns about this, please contact me directly.